• Skip to main content

 But also consider what causes you to feel blah, bloats your tummy, or makes you cranky?

-We want to feel great on vacation, so will eating those foods be worth it?
+We want to feel great on vacation, so will eating foods that make you feel icky be worth it?

 Therefore, I avoid it as much as possible – and when I do eat a sweet treat it’s going to be special, and at night, so I can sleep off the dazed coma-like trance.